×

 All about Enderbite and Mylonite Properties

 Know all about Enderbite and Mylonite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite belongs to Igneous Rocks while Mylonite belongs to Metamorphic Rocks.Texture of Enderbite is Granular whereas that of Mylonite is Foliated.
 Enderbite appears Veined or Pebbled and Mylonite appears Dull, Banded and Foilated.
-The luster of Enderbite is not available while that of Mylonite is shiny.
+The luster of Enderbite is while that of Mylonite is shiny.
 Enderbite is available in black, grey, orange, pink, white colors whereas Mylonite is available in black to grey colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Mylonite are creating artwork, gemstone, jewelry.